 How to use it

-... and optionally expanding the "Advanced" box and ticking the "clean before" checkbox if you'd prefer the clean to happen at the start of the build instead of at the end (the default).
+... and optionally expanding the "Advanced" box and ticking the "clean before" checkbox if you would prefer the clean to happen at the start of the build instead of at the end (the default).

 How to avoid it

-If you have slave nodes that should never have their workspaces cleaned (by this plugin) then you can add a Node Property specifying (in the node's configuration page) that this plugin should always skip them:
+If you have nodes that should never have their workspaces cleaned (by this plugin) then you can add a Node Property specifying (in the node's configuration page) that this plugin should always skip them:

-For example, slave nodes that are dynamically created (and deleted) by a cloud plugin are unlikely to require cleaning (as they'll be destroyed before they have a chance to build up much mess), so it's useful to add this Node Property to the template(s) from which such slave nodes are created.
+For example, nodes that are dynamically created (and deleted) by a cloud plugin are unlikely to require cleaning (as they'll be destroyed before they have a chance to build up much mess), so it's useful to add this Node Property to the template(s) from which such nodes are created.

-Note: If you can't add a node property due to limitations on the type of slave node (e.g. not all cloud plugins support node properties), you can achieve the same effect using the "Nodes to ignore" field in the global configuration.
+Note: If you can't add a node property due to limitations on the type of node (e.g. not all cloud plugins support node properties), you can achieve the same effect using the "Nodes to ignore" field in the global configuration.

 How to control it

-The default setting is to "clean nodes that could be used" (for the build), which preserves the behavior of plugin version 1.0.5 and earlier (where the plugin looks at what other slave nodes could have been used to run the build, and cleans the workspace that would've been used on each of those).
+The default setting is to "clean nodes that could be used" (for the build), which preserves the behavior of plugin version 1.0.5 and earlier (where the plugin looks at what other nodes could have been used to run the build, and cleans the workspace that would've been used on each of those).
 As of version 1.0.6 onwards, you can choose to clean only where previous completed builds had run, or both.